tocoyne/CL_DEVWKS-1671/README.md

 ### STEP 1: Explore the get_device_groups() function

 Now that we verified our access to the NSO RestConf API we can begin gathering more useful information.
 One of the convenient features of Cisco NSO is the ability to create device groups.
-Devices can be group in any manner that suits your orgainization i.e. by vendor, model, operating system, role, etc. Groups can also contain other groups.
+Devices can be grouped in any manner that suits your orgainization i.e. by vendor, model, operating system, role, etc. Groups can also contain other groups.
 The purpose of the `get_device_groups()` function is to retreive information about the groups (and their members) that are configured on NSO.

 ```
     ## Retrieves the device groups configured on NSO